tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-Blob.md

 |Source blob in another account|No|Yes|Yes|
 |Source file in the same account or another account|No|Yes|N/A|

+ If a request specifies tags with the `x-ms-tags` request header, the caller must meet the authorization requirements of the [Set Blob Tags](Set-Blob-Tags.md) operation.

 ## Remarks
  In version 2012-02-12 and newer, the `Copy Blob` operation can complete asynchronously.
 This operation returns a copy ID you can use to check or abort the copy operation.
 The Blob service copies blobs on a best-effort basis.